-- Completion of at least two years of post-secondary full-time study, as defined by the home institution, in an approved country where English is the primary language and at an institution where English is the primary medium of instruction, within five years of the proposed term of initial enrollment. - Completion of at least two years of professional work experience in an approved country where English is the primary language within five years of the proposed term of initial enrollment. - Completion of a post-secondary degree in an approved country where English is the primary language and at an institution where English is the primary language of instruction, within five years of the proposed term of initial enrollment.
+- Completion of at least two years of post-secondary study in the U.S. (or an approved country) within five years of the proposed term of initial enrollment. - Completion of at least two years of professional work experience in the U.S. (or an approved country) within five years of the proposed term of initial enrollment.